Plus-Size Model Hunter McGrady Starts New Hashtag Campaign To Prove All Bodies Are ‘Worthy’

 The article also states McGrady didn’t begin her modeling career as plus-size as she was once a size 2.
 However, she struggled to stay thin and wasn’t happy with constantly battling with her body just to comply with industry standards.

-“…when Hunter first started modeling, she did so as a size 2 “straight” model.
+“When Hunter first started modeling, she did so as a size 2 ‘straight’ model.
 But she wasn’t happy, and ultimately decided that no career was worth what she was putting both her body and mind through to meet a harsh industry standard.”

 Like most plus models, Hunter hopes one day the industry and fashion world with simply label her a “model” instead of focusing on differentiating women according to body size.